sara-sabr/ITStrategy/presentations/en/SLF.md

 > To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
 A predictable world rewards advanced planning and rigid plan execution.
 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.

+---

+### Approach

+#### Mandate

+Enable the strategic value of IT within ESDC by reducing its risks and increasing business agility.

 --

-Talk about 4 angles the team is addressing using strategies (mandate)

-- Diagnose and Recommend changes on problems that inhibit the desired changes in behaviours
+#### Diagnose and recommend changes

+> Problems that inhibit the desired changes in behaviours

+- Examples
-  - example: Heavy Governance promotes risks, need to reduce burden of giving permission to work
+  - Heavy Governance promotes risks, need to reduce burden of giving permission to work
-  - example: Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams
+  - Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams

+--

+#### Measuring progress

-- Measuring strategy progress using non-invasive means and making course correction from emperical evidence
+> Making course correction from emperical evidence

+--

-- Challenge current thinking and approaches
+#### Challenge current thinking and approaches

+- Examples
-  - example: No more status update meetings due to modern tools (KANBAN boards in the open)
+  - No more status update meetings due to modern tools (KANBAN boards in the open)
-  - example: This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
+  - This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
-  - example: Technical work needing to be reviewed by non technical staff for approval
+  - Technical work needing to be reviewed by non technical staff for approval
-  - example: Defaults over standards (if an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default)
+  - Defaults over standards (if an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default)

 ---